lauramanduchi/DC-GMM/README.md

 # Deep Conditional Gaussian Mixture Model for Constrained Clustering.

+This repository holds the code for Arxiv paper Deep Conditional Gaussian Mixture Model for Constrained Clustering.

 ## Motivation

 Clustering with constraints has gained significant attention in the field of constrained machine learning as it can leverage partial prior information on a growing amount of unlabelled data.